 Additional speakers: Natalia Bezzola, Municipal Council of Speicher and Claudia Fichtner, President of the old people’s home in Trogen.

 Destigmatisation in the silver economy: designing products for the silver age without stigma

-Alain Denis, as the managing director of Yellow Window will lead the workshop.
-Alain Denis has ample experience and knowledge on product/service development and introduction.
-Yellow Window is a design consultancy agency working on both products and services.
+Alain Denis, managing director at Yellow Window will lead the workshop.
+As the managing director of Yellow Window, a company specialized in product, service and policy design, Alain Denis has ample experience and knowledge on product/service development and introduction.

-Additional speakers: Diana Goderich (Yellow Window) – Communication Officer; Tanguy de Briey (Tuoi) – Commercial manager
+Additional speakers: Diana Goderich (Yellow Window) – Communication Officer

 Workshop 3 – 9h00-10h30